agent-force/agent-force.github.io/cost-desiderata-agent-benchmarks.md

    Alignment research aims to steer a model to faithfully follow instructions.
 To minimize cost in an Agent system, alignment techniques can be helpful to the LLM-powered agent in following different instructions of cost minimization.
 For example, one can leverage ideas like Constitutional AI to integrate cost-relevant rules into the system's objective to be optimized.

 - **Toward automatic cost discovery through agent's continual interaction.**
-   While we have listed several types of cost, novel sources of cost are expected to be found in different instantiations of Agent systems.
-We envision the future where an agent can improve upon itself through continual interaction with both human users and environment: novel sources of cost are constantly discovered and taken into account by LLM-powered agent, leading to better use and efficiency in real-world scenarios.
+   While we have listed several types of cost, novel sources of cost are expected to be discovered in different instantiations of Agent systems.
+We envision the future where an agent can improve upon itself through continual interaction with both human users and environment: novel cost are constantly discovered and taken into account by LLM-powered agent, leading to better use and efficiency.

 If interested, stay tuned for our paper (will be on arXiv soon)!